sagemath/sage/src/doc/en/reference/references/index.rst

 ..
 [Tho2010] \T. Thongjunthug, Computing a lower bound for the canonical
              height on elliptic curves over number fields, Math.
 Comp.
 79 (2010), pages 2431-2449.

 ..
+[Thorne2016] Jack Thorne.
+                *Automorphy of some residually dihedral Galois representations.*
+                Mathematische Annalen 364 (2016), No. 1--2, pp. 589--648.

+..
 [Tho2011] Anders Thorup. *ON THE INVARIANTS OF THE SPLITTING ALGEBRA*,
              2011, :arxiv:`1105.4478`